tsangernest/openwheel/README.md

 Known Issues
 ----------------------------
-General:
-* should probably rename constructor table to something else, i figured anyone looking at this will know F1

 Qualifying Table:
 * python time does not support microseconds. datetime does,
 * I'm not sure if there's an elegant way to do this since creating a datetime object seems to not like all 0's for year/month/day. seems odd to me that postgres supports 'allballs' for zero datetime. need to do more research on this